ChrisLinn/ink/source/_posts/notes/crypto/HACS.md

 + http://ecchacks.cr.yp.to/

 #### Valgrind
-use valgrind to help check constant-time
+use valgrind to help check constant-time & memory leak and so forth

 #### clock cycle
 ...